Hide Search Bar

 Phoenix

-We have scheduled the next Admissions Panels to take place on Monday 15th May at 13:15pm and Tuesday 4th of July at 10:15am.
+We have scheduled the next Admissions Panels to take place in the new academic year as follows:

-Phoenix is an enhanced provision for primary aged children with social, emotional and mental health needs in Uttlesford, who are at risk of exclusion.
+Phoenix is an enhanced provision for primary aged children with social, emotional and mental health needs in Uttlesford.
 Phoenix is based at Magna Carta Primary Academy in Stansted Mountfitchet.

 Definitions: